Vyral/blake-sloan-recruiting/_posts/2024-12-10-the-top-skills-needed-to-win-in-2025.md

   Your Desire To Be Successful.
 There Is Power In Being Able To Declare What Your Commitments Are.
 Now Is The Time To Buckle Down And Start Prepping For 2025.
-You Are Going To See A Lot Of Other Agents Wash Out And You Have To Be Committed To Yourself To Work Harder And Take That Market Share.
+You Are Going To See A Lot Of Other Agents Wash Out And You Have To Be Committed To Yourself To Work Harder And Take That Market Share."
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true